doc-ai/tensorio-ios/README.md

 However when a *labels* entry is present for a layer, the entry for that layer will itself be a dictionary mapping names to values.

-Our self-driving car model might for example add a *labels* field to a description of its outputs:
+Our self-driving car model might for example add a *labels* field to the above description:

 ```json
 "outputs": [